snowkidind/snowpass/README.md

 Generate local encryption key and install

-In order to keep encrypted backups, it isnecessary to have an encryption key.
+In order to keep encrypted backups, it is necessary to have an encryption key.
-The system uses a split encryption key, halfstored on the device, the other injected into ram via the signal interface.This command will automatically generate the backside key and insert it intothe .env file To use an existing key, modify the .env filewith the key.
+The system uses a split encryption key, half stored on the device, the other injected into ram via the signal interface.This command will automatically generate the backside key and insert it intothe .env file To use an existing key, modify the .env file with the key.

 `k`

 Set remote encryption key

-This allows you use the "import passwords" commandbelow using the split key method.
+This allows you use the "import passwords" command below using the split key method.
-This command will inject the remote key into thecurrent process without writing it to disk.
-To create the password file's encryptionkey, these keys will be concatenated.
+This command will inject the remote key into the current process without writing it to disk.
+To create the password file's encryption key, these keys will be concatenated.

 `ir`

 Import raw passwords

-This allows you to bring passwords in using the splitkey method.
-This command will read a JSON file and convert the data into a encryptedfile.
+This allows you to bring passwords in using the split key method.
+This command will read a JSON file and convert the data into a encrypted file.
 You should remove the JSON file after performing this operation.

 `ie`

 Import encrypted data store

-This allows you to import passwords from a previousinstallation.
-You will need both local and remote encryption keys to continue (and work)in order to complete this command.
+This allows you to import passwords from a previous installation.
+You will need both local and remote encryption keys to continue (and work) in order to complete this command.

 `e`